syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfAutoComplete/Maximum-display-item-with-Expander.md

 ---
-layout : post
+layout: post
-title : Maximum Display Item with Expander in Syncfusion® SfAutoComplete control for Xamarin.iOS description : Learn how to restrict the number of suggestions displayed and load remaining items using LoadMore functionality in SfAutoComplete platform : xamarin.ios control : AutoComplete documentation : ug
+title: Syncfusion® SfAutoComplete Maximum Display Item with Expander
+description: Learn how to restrict the number of suggestions displayed and load remaining items using LoadMore functionality in SfAutoComplete
+platform: xamarin.ios
+control: AutoComplete
+documentation: ug
 ---

 # Maximum Display Item with Expander